projekt0n/github-nvim-theme/Usage.md

 ## Overview

-Highly customizable Github's theme for neovim with support for lsp, treesitter and a variety of plugins.
+The Github Theme is a community-driven theme for Neovim, designed to support LSP (Language Server Protocol), Treesitter, and various plugins.
-It comes with multiple different themes and with colorblind themes:
+It offers multiple themes, including colorblind-friendly options.
+Here are the available themes:

 - `github_dark`
 - `github_dark_colorblind`